shameekagarwal/shameekagarwal.github.io/_posts/2024-03-02-low-level-design.md

 - the representation of class has three sections - class name, properties and methods
 - "visibility" - we can put this ahead of the attributes / methods. `+` for public, `-` for private and `#` for protected and `~` for default
 - "associations" - if two classes communicate with each other, there needs to be a link between them
-- associations can be bidirectional (both classes are aware of each other) or unidirectional (only one class is aware)
+- associations can be bidirectional (both classes are aware of each other) or unidirectional (only one class is aware of the other one)
 - "multiplicity" - how many instances of the class participate in the relationship
 - "inheritance" is also called an "is a" relationship. denoted by open arrows (the head is not filled)
 - for abstract class, use italics